 Jurisdictions Level-of-service Standard City of Battle Ground LOS "D" for signalized intersections.
 LOS "E" for side street at unsignalized intersections.
-City of Camas (Policy T-7) The Highway Capacity Manual (HCM) sets LOS for intersections and roundabouts.
+City of Camas (Policy T-7) LOS "D" The Highway Capacity Manual (HCM) sets LOS for intersections and roundabouts.
 Roadways based on average speed using volume-to-capacity for collectors and arterials use a standard of 0.85 and 0.90 for state highways.
 City of La Center (Policy 2.1.2) LOS "C" for classified streets.
 Install traffic signal when LOS "D" is reached or when intersection meets warrants.
 City of Ridgefield LOS "D" except unsignalized intersections where signal is not meeting warrants or signal not desired then LOS "E" City of Vancouver A combined corridor and intersection approach.
 Lowest acceptable speed corridor is at 10 mph.
 Only intersection standards are applied in the City Center Zone.
-City of Washougal LOS "D" except unsignalized intersections where standard is "E" Clark County A combined corridor and intersection approach.
-For corridors Volume-to- Capacity ratios for collectors and arterials inside the Vancouver UGA exceeding o.g.
+City of Washougal LOS "D" except unsignalized intersections where standard is "E" Clark County A corridor approach with intersections considered where corridors are not identified.
+The lowest acceptable speed is 13 mph.
+A combined corridor and intersection approach.
+For corridors Volume-to-Capacity ratios for collectors and arterials inside the Vancouver UGA exceeding 0.9.
 For unsignalized intersections of regional significance in the unincorporated LOS E standards or better (if warrants are not met).
 If warrants are met, unsignalized intersections of regional significance shall achieve LOS D standards or better.
 Town of Yacolt LOS "C" for arterial roadways, "B" for non-arterial roadways.